-Classic American lemon chicken recipe, not too lemony, just right.
+Classic American lemon chicken recipe.
+Not too lemony, just right.
 With garlic, butter, lemon, thyme, and rosemary.
+Easy!

 - 3-4 pounds chicken parts (thighs and legs recommended), skin-on, bone-in, trimmed of excess fat